PetitTournesol/Edgeware/README.md

 •**Bugfix Patch D** *Fixed similar bug preventing video from playing properly*

+•**Bugfix Patch E** *Fixed leftover from planned addition to the pip install function that broke its functionality and prevented first time startup from installing needed libraries*

 _**[How to Use]**_

 Start by downloading this repository as a zip, and then extracting it somewhere on your computer.